nuejs/www/docs2/reference/seo-and-metadata.md

   The author meta tag

   ### charset
   The value of the charset meta tag.
-Default is "utf-8".
+The default is "utf-8".

   ### description
-  The value for description meta tag
+  The value for the description meta tag

   ### direction
   The value of `<html direction="{ direction }">` attribute.
-Default is "ltr" (left to right)
+The default is "ltr" (left to right)

   ### favicon
   Relative path to your favicon that overrides the "favicon.ico" on the browser tab.

   ### generator
   The generator meta tag.
-Default is "Nue (nuejs.org)" and only rendered for the production pages.
+The default is "Nue (nuejs.org)" and is only rendered for the production pages.

   ### language
   The value of `<html lang="{ language }">` attribute.
-Default is "en".
+The default is "en".
 You might want to change this to "en-us", "en-gb", "en-nz"... etc. depending on your dialect.
-Or "fi" if your content is written in Finnish language.
+Or "fi" if your content is written in the Finnish language.

   ### og_image
   Relative path to open graph image.
-Please also supply the origin property (below) to turn this value to an absolute URL, which is the expected format.
+Please also supply the origin property (below) to turn this value into an absolute URL, which is the expected format.

   ### origin
   This is your domain name prefixed with the protocol as returned by `location.origin`.
 For example: `"https://emmabennet.co"`.
-Nue uses this value to prefix your og_image's and the value is also used on the generated `sitemap.xml` file later on.
+Nue uses this value to prefix your og_image and the value is also used on the generated `sitemap.xml` file later on.

   ### robots
   Value for "robots" meta property.
 Use "noindex" to exclude the site/app/page from search engines.